General Hemophilia Information (c) 2011 Written By Rivka Sari

 Initial symptoms of hemophilia usually occur during infancy, but some people with mild forms of the disease may not notice symptoms until adulthood.
 Symptoms in newborns with hemophilia include bleeding into the muscles and a deep bruise following a routine vitamin K shot, and profuse bleeding following circumcision.
 Other symptoms include bleeding into a joint that is accompanied by pain and swelling, easy bruising, recurring nosebleeds, abnormal bleeding following injury and blood in the urine.
-Signs of bleeding into a joint are warmth, tingling, swelling, inflammation and pain in a joint.
+Signs of bleeding into a joint are warmth, tingling, swelling, inflammation, and pain in a joint.
 Signs of bleeding into a muscle are bruising, swelling, tenderness and pain in the muscle.

 Eat a diet high in vitamin K. Watch for early signs of internal bleeding, including a tingling sensation or feeling of warmth or stiffness in the area.
-Exercise with care and maintain a healthy body weight.
+Exercise with care and maintain healthy body weight.
 Learn proper first aid techniques to stop bleeding and have necessary first aid materials available in case of injury.
-All hemophiliacs should wear identity bracelets that identifies their condition in the event of emergency.
+All hemophiliacs should wear identity bracelets that identify their condition in the event of an emergency.
 Do not take aspirin, which is an anticlotting agent.
 Be especially observant when caring for a child who is a hemophiliac by watching for signs of muscle and joint pain.

 Calcium is essencial for blood clotting.